 For children who have not really been all that sick with chickenpox, staying at home can be a bit annoying.
 Remember, however, that for some children and adults, chickenpox can be a very serious illness, so it is best to do all you can to stop it spreading.

-Vaccination against chickenpox is free for children turning 15 months of age and children turning 11 years of age who have never been infected with or previously immunised against chickenpox.
+Vaccination against chickenpox is free for children turning 15 months of age and children turning 11 years of age who have never been infected with or previously vaccinated for chickenpox.

-Chickenpox immunisation is also recommended, but not funded, for:
+Chickenpox vaccination is also recommended, but not funded, for:

-- teenagers and adults who have never been infected with or immunised against chickenpox.
+- teenagers and adults who have never been infected with or vaccinated against chickenpox.

-- women who are planning a pregnancy and have never been infected with or immunised against chickenpox.
+- women who are planning a pregnancy and have never been infected with or vaccinated against chickenpox.

 - people who are not immune to chickenpox and who are working in professions where they come into contact with young children